-The people of Galway have been selected to participate in the first ever medical survey in Ireland which will test for the incidence of skin cancer in the area.
+Galway chosen for first survey in Ireland to test for the incidence of skin cancer.

 Skin cancer is known to be common among the adult population of Galway and accounts for one third of the cancers treated at the regional hospital.
 1,300 adults from the area will be randomly selected from the electoral register and asked to participate in the survey.